HotCakeX/Harden-Windows-Security/README.md

 Changes made by this category only affect things that use [Schannel SSP](https://learn.microsoft.com/en-us/windows/win32/secauthn/protocols-in-tls-ssl--schannel-ssp-): that includes IIS web server, built-in inbox Windows apps and some other programs supplied by Microsoft, including Windows network communications, but not 3rd party software that use [portable stacks](https://en.wikipedia.org/wiki/Comparison_of_TLS_implementations#Portability_concerns) like Java, nodejs, python or php.

 If you want to read more: [Demystifying Schannel](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/demystifying-schannel/ba-p/259233)

+> **Note**
+The only [known](https://github.com/HotCakeX/Harden-Windows-Security/issues/38) program incompatible with this category is Battle.net game client.

 - <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/roratinggem.gif" width="28" alt="Rotating pink gem denoting registry or cmdlet"> Disables TLS 1 and TLS 1.1 security protocols that only **exist for backward compatibility**.
 All modern software should and do use `TLS 1.2` and `TLS 1.3`.